Search StreamScheme

 How Much Does It Cost to Build a Streaming PC?

-Based on the parts we picked in this guide, you can build a PC for gaming and streaming for a little under $600 plus the cost of the operating system.
+Based on the parts we picked in this guide, you can build a PC for gaming and stream for a little under $600 plus the operating system cost.
 A new copy of Windows 10 will cost about $100.
 You can often find cheaper keys for sale online, such as on eBay – this has mixed success rates, but if they cost $5 or less, it could be worth trying your luck if you’re on a budget.

 Should I Build or Buy a Gaming PC?